 The story goes, according to some preachers, that Solomon sees a girl, falls in love, takes her, has his way with her and she is entirely complicit with this erotic liaison.
 The language, these preachers argue, is allegorical so as to show some decorum about what is usually not often talked about: the act of sex between a husband and his bride.
 I would like to debunk this myth and propose a different story that not only fits perfectly with the text but also the overall message of Scripture...

-Consider the big problem of proposing that the Song of Solomon is about the joys of monogamous marriage and the joy of sexual union between a husband and his bride.
-If you were going to have this as your goal, would you choose King Solomon to model it?
+Consider the big problem.
+It is universally accepted that the Song of Solomon is about the joys of monogamous marriage.
+It is further proposed that it is also about the joy of monogamous sexual union between a husband and his bride.
+While the former is not in dispute (that it does promote monogamous marriage and the faithfulness required to achieve it), If you were going to have this as your goal, would you choose King Solomon to exemplify it?

 Added to this is the hermeneutical (the way we interpret Scripture) problem.
 How did the original audience understand this book?
 Would they have thought that it was about sacred eroticism?
 Would they have thought that it was about Christ and His Church?

-Some reading this have got to this point and have already determined that what I am saying is that erotic love between a husband and a wife is not endorsed in Scripture.
+What I am proposing is not a new way of looking at the Song of Songs.
+In fact, it is centuries old.
+But some who have read this far have already determined that what I am saying is that erotic love between a husband and a wife is not endorsed in Scripture.
 I am not going to say this.
 But I am going to strenuously argue that this is not the point of the Song of Solomon!
 Does the Bible contain practical instructions for how a husband and a wife can engage in erotic love?
 No, it does not.
 And for those preachers who appeal to the Song of Solomon and twist its content to suggest that it does, I wish they would stop and re-evaluate this text.

 Consider the historical background to this story.
 Israel was sliding into apostasy.
 Solomon was taxing his people heavily and being led astray by "many wives".
 The Law of Moses had forbidden Kings from both of these wrongs-